CloudGenix/sdk-nodejs/README.md

 topnQuery["end_time"] = "2017-12-07T00:00:00.000Z";
 sdk.getTopN(topnQuery, cb);
 ```

+## Execution in the Browser
+We have tested the SDK with Browserify (http://browserify.org/) and it worked well.

 ## Version History
 Notes from previous versions (starting with v1.0.0) will be moved here.